engeir/inscar/README.rst

 ------------

-To contribute to the project, clone and install the full development version (uses poetry_ for dependencies).
-There is also a `.rtx.toml` file that installs and sets up an appropriate virtual environment if rtx_ is available on your system (it's really good, check it out!).
+To contribute to the project, clone and install the full development version (uses rye_ for dependencies).
+Optionally, you may also install the pre-commit_ hooks to automatically format the code and run the tests before committing.

 .. code:: console

     $ git clone https://github.com/engeir/inscar.git
     $ cd inscar
-    $ # Set up a virtual environment, for example with rtx
-    $ rtx i
-    $ poetry install
+    $ rye install
     $ pre-commit install

 Before committing new changes to a branch you may run command